Front controller architecture in Magento 2 and its flow:

 }

-PHPIn this example, we’re defining a new controller class that extends the Action
+In this example, we’re defining a new controller class that extends the Action class.
+We’re also injecting a PageFactory object, which we’ll use to create a new result page.

-parameter to load data from a custom table and display it on the page. - That’s it!
-Now you should be able to access your custom route at the URL
+2. That’s it!
+Now you should be able to access your custom route at the URL http://example.com/customroute/identifier.